Members pay monthly fees at new worshiping community to work out physically and spiritually

 There’s a community of support here, where you feel the Holy Spirit amongst us.”

 Trevett enjoys working out with her daughter Marie Mercure, who is also a member of First Church in Hudson Falls, where Plank ministers.

-“We talk about our problems here,” says Mercure.
+“We talk about our problems here,” Mercure said.
 “How to make ourselves better.”

-“When they are ready to be in this kind of community, they are welcomed with an astonishing level of hospitality,” he says, “and that’s where we find God.”
+“When they are ready to be in this kind of community, they are welcomed with an astonishing level of hospitality,” he said, “and that’s where we find God.”

-“People are drawn to this type of environment,” adds Bonenfant.
+“People are drawn to this type of environment,” Bonenfant added.
 “It’s working.”